 Colours: Black and Red

-Kalfou is also associated with the moon, although many today are increasingly giving a lunar connection to La Sirene due to the moon’s influence on the tides; however in Haiti the moon is Kalfou, period, and he rules over the lougawou (shape-changing spirits that hunt at night).
+Kalfou is also associated with the moon, although many today are increasingly giving a lunar connection to La Sirene due to the moon’s influence on the tides; however in Haiti the moon is Kalfou, not due to an inherently lunar nature, but because he is associated with the night.
+According to some, he rules over the lougawou (shape-changing spirits that hunt at night) and other nocturnal spirits.

 Kalfou personifies a necessary force in the universe–he is endings, as Legba is beginnings, he is night to Legba’s day, the moon to Legba’s sun.
 We see here again the balance of complementary opposites, personified in toto by the Marassa, and expressed in such pairings as Dambala and Ayida, or the watery Simbi Dlo and the fiery Simbi Makaya.
 However, Kalfou is not malicious as some have described him; gravity does what it does by its nature and doesn’t care that you didn’t mean to step off the roof.
 The devilish chaos sometimes mentioned in connection with him is simply an example of a higher order we may not readily understand; he is not Lovecraftian in character although some may be forgiven for thinking him so erroneously.

 He can be a great bringer of luck, but can also abandon one in the crossroads; amorality is a key element of his character that needs to be remembered.
 Offerings to him, for those who have the training and license to serve him, include cigars; bourbon; gunpowder in rum; food either raw or burned; plantains; red beans with rice; black beans with rice.
-He is often saluted with two boujis, either one red and one black, spiralled together, or one red and one yellow, depending on the house.
+He is often saluted with two boujis, either one red and one black, spiralled together, or twisted into the form of a cross, or one red and one yellow, depending on the house.